stackblaze/logs-drilldown2/docs/sources/ordering/_index.md

 Some pages in Grafana Logs Drilldown can display a large number of graphs.
 You may want to sort the graphs differently, depending on what you're looking for.

 On the **Label** tab, you can use the **Newest first** and **Oldest first** buttons to change the direction of the sort in the Logs view.

 <!-- Make updating the screenshots easier by putting the Logs Drilldown version in the file name.
 This lets everyone know the last time the screenshots were updated.-->
 {{< figure alt="Sort by many" caption="Sort by menu" width="900px" align="center" src="/media/docs/explore-logs/sort-by-menu_v1.0.14.png" >}}

-When there is an option to sort the graphs, there are several different ways you can sort your log data.
+Once you select a specific label or field, you can sort the graphs.
+When you have the option to sort graphs, there are several different ways you can sort your log data.

 Some pages let you modify the default sort order using the **Sort by** menu in the top right toolbar.